Where to Start

 Resources & History Collection

-None of the microform material is held at the Collingwood library because there are no viewing facilities there.
-While most of the general material can also be found in many Victorian and interstate libraries, researchers wishing to consult the Collingwood rate books will find them at Fitzroy library, and the local papers at Fitzroy and/or Richmond libraries.
+Non-microform material is held at the Collingwood library.
+While most general microform material can also be found in many Victorian and interstate libraries, researchers wishing to consult the Collingwood rate books will find them at Fitzroy library, and the local papers at Fitzroy and/or Richmond libraries.

 How to find out about Collingwood History